 Solutions!
 Found A Cool Air Chuck

-Ever find something that wasn’t really a big deal, but you got pretty excited about it anyway?
+Ever find something that was not really a big deal, but you got pretty excited about it anyway?
 Me too.
-Found this fun tire inflation air chuck kind of by accident, and works great!
+I found this fun tire inflation air chuck kind of by accident, and it works great!
 So, just for grins, I decided to make a quick video and let you see it as well.

-If you’re not familiar, the device on the end of an air hose used for inflating tires (and other things) is called an Air Chuck.
+If you are not familiar, the device on the end of an air hose for inflating tires (and other things) is an Air Chuck.
 They come in a variety of different sizes, shapes and configurations, but they all do basically the same thing.
-These are for use with a Schrader style valve (typical with most tires on less expensive bicycles, cars and over-the-road vehicles).
-Don’t forget trailer tires!
+These are for use with a Schrader style tire valve (typical with most tires on less expensive bicycles, cars and over-the-road vehicles).
+And, of course, trailer tires too!
 Here it is in action.

 Sorry about the less than stellar video quality.
-That’s what happens when you’re excited and just make the video yourself.
+That is what happens when you are excited and just make the video yourself.
 Oh well.
 Please forgive the shakes, misdirection, and unscripted jabber.
 I was excited, what can I say?

 Another Example Air Chuck